prajjwalkumar17/nixos/README.md

 When installing NixOS:

-- Choose **"Erase disk"** option for the main NVMe drive.
+- Choose "Erase disk" option for the main NVMe drive.
-- This will ensure `configuration.nix` and `hardware-configuration.nix` are generated cleanly with NVMe boot settings.
+- This ensures `configuration.nix` and `hardware-configuration.nix` are generated cleanly with NVMe boot settings.

 ---